DSEI21000-S21/project-tennis-ml/README.md

 **Introduction**

 **State your data and research question(s):**

--Probability of winning based on women's weights.
--Probability of winning based on men's heights.
+How top tennis players group together based on their statistics in best of 5 matches using PCA and cluster analysis (kmeans and hierarchical clustering) and  also explore how clusters of players differ by surface (clay, hard, carpet or grass).

  **Indicate why it is important:**